 As Turkey goes to the polls on Sunday, HDP emerges as a crucial force in shaping the post-elections political scene.

-The ballot boxes opened at 8am local time (0500GMT) and closed at 5pm (1400GMT), with non-official results expected by the end of the day.
-Some 54 million citizens were eligible to vote in the polls.
+The polls are to open at 8am local time (0500GMT) and close at 5pm (1400GMT), with non-official results expected by the end of the day.

-However, the majority of surveys suggest that a victory with such a large margin is unlikely for the party.
+The majority of surveys suggest that a victory with such a large margin is unlikely for the AK party.

 Galip Dalay, a senior fellow with the Al Jazeera Center for Studies on Turkey and Kurdish affairs, said the election has been reduced to a referendum on whether Turkey should change its political system or not.